×

 We asked expat moms who gave birth in Bolivia about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Bolivia before having a baby there.
 Make sure to find a reliable doctor or midwife who is experienced in delivering babies in Bolivia.
 Additionally, it is important to be aware of the cultural norms and expectations surrounding childbirth in Bolivia.
 It is also a good idea to have a support system in place, such as family or friends, to help with the process.
-Finally, make sure to have all the necessary supplies and documents ready before the baby arrives," explained one expat living in Bolivia.
+Finally, make sure to have all the necessary supplies and documents ready before the baby arrives," remarked one expat in Bolivia.

 Are healthcare services good in Bolivia?